realmocaccino/jauntyslider/README.md

 **[default: 1]**

-Define in which slide the jauntyslider will start.
+Defines in which slide the slider will start.

 ### Width

 **[default: inheritance]**

-Set the width of the slider.
+Sets the width of the slider.

-Remember if not set, it dinamically will inherit its width parent div.
+If not set, it dinamically inherits its width parent.

 ### Height

 **[default: inheritance]**

-Set the height of the slider.
+Sets the height of the slider.

-Remember if not set, it dinamically will inherit its heght parent div.
+If not set, it dinamically inherits its height parent.

 ### Slideshow